Altamont Free Concert: Jefferson Airplane's account

-Rolling Stones/Grateful Dead's point of view
+Rolling Stones and the Grateful Dead's account

 During the Rolling Stones' 1969 U.S. tour, many (including journalists) felt that the ticket prices were far too high.
 In answer to this criticism, the Rolling Stones decided to end their tour with a free concert in San Francisco.

 The concert was originally scheduled to be held at San Jose State University's practice field, as there had recently been a three-day outdoor free festival there with 52 bands and 80,000 attendees.
 Dirt Cheap Productions was asked to help secure the property again for the Rolling Stones and Grateful Dead to play a free concert.
 The Stones and the Dead were told the city of San Jose was not in the mood for another large concert and the grounds were out of bounds.
 Golden Gate Park in San Francisco was next on the list.
 However, a previously scheduled Chicago Bears–San Francisco 49ers football game at Kezar Stadium, located in Golden Gate Park, made that venue impractical, and permits were never issued for the concert.
 The venue was then changed to the Sears Point Raceway near Sonoma.
 However, a dispute with Sears Point's owner, Filmways, Inc., arose over a $300,000 up-front cash deposit from the Rolling Stones and film distribution rights, so the festival was moved once again.
 The Altamont Raceway, just outside of Tracy, was chosen at the suggestion of its owner, local businessman Dick Carter.
 The concert was to take place on Saturday, December 6; the location was switched on the night of Thursday, December 4.

 In making preparations, Grateful Dead manager Rock Scully and concert organizer Michael Lang helicoptered over the site before making the selection, much as Lang had done when the Woodstock Festival was moved at the last moment from Wallkill to Bethel, New York.

 The hasty move resulted in numerous logistical problems, including a lack of facilities such as portable toilets and medical tents.
 The move also created a problem for the stage design; instead of being on top of a rise, which characterized the geography at Sears Point, at Altamont the stage would now be at the bottom of a slope.
 The Rolling Stones' stage manager on the 1969 tour, Chip Monck, explained that "the stage was one metre high – 39 inches for us – and [at Sears Point] it was on the top of a hill, so all the audience pressure was back upon them".
 Because of the short notice for the change of location, the stage could not be changed.
 "We weren't working with scaffolding, we were working in an older fashion with parallels.
 You could probably have put another stage below it...but nobody had one," Monck said.

 Because the stage was so low, members of the Hells Angels motorcycle club, led by Oakland chapter head Ralph "Sonny" Barger, were asked to surround the stage to provide security.